 The following table should help you choose a suitable turtle:

-A List of Turtles Suitable for Aquarium
+A List of Turtles Suitable for Aquariums

 Name of Turtle Species